mopinion/mopinionsdk-cordova-plugin/README.md

 to actually implement the feedback forms.

 ## Folders
 * `MopinionSDK` contains the Cordova plug-in.
-See it's [README for more info](https://github.com/mopinion/mopinionsdk-cordova-plugin/MopinionSDK/README.md).
+See its [README for more info](https://github.com/mopinion/mopinionsdk-cordova-plugin/blob/main/MopinionSDK/README.md).
 * `DemoApp` contains a Cordova app that you can build yourself and uses our plug-in.

 ## Release history